VILA-Lab/SRe2L/SCDD/README.md

 # Self-supervised Compression Method for Dataset Distillation

-This repository hosts the code for our research paper titled *A Good Compression Is All You Need for Dataset Distillation* on ImageNet-1K and CIFAR-100 datasets.
+This repository hosts the code for our research paper *A Good Compression Is All You Need for Dataset Distillation*.

 <div align=center>
 <img width=80% src="./source/vis_all.jpg"/>